dash-pa/HPA-Sim/README.txt

 Of particular interest is home_pi/install_log.txt, which contains my notes of what I was doing to get the libraries installed and startup scripts enabled. home_pi/startup.bash is actually supposed to be a link to /etc/init.d/startup.bash, so it should be put there and linked if installing all this from scratch. home_pi/ OscarAcena-pygattlib-blahblahblah and pybluez can be downloaded from the internet.
 Also, you only need one, I just downloaded both while figuring out how to get pygattlib installed.
-See install_log.txt for a little more info.
+See install_log.txt for a little more info. boot_sumpac was /boot/sumpac, it contains the config.xml file for the ~/ble.py program. ~/ble.py and ~/startup.bash use this directory.
+Config files were put in /boot because it's a fat32 filesystem that Windows can easily mount.
  ---------------